mozilla/uniffi-rs/docs/manual/src/swift/framework.md

 #import "Generated/<rust-project-name>FFI.h"
 ```

-For this to work without complaint from Xcode, you also need to add the generated header file as a Public header in the "Headers" build phase of your project (which is why it's useful to generate this file somewhere in your source tree, rather than in a temporary build directory).
+As a last step add the generated header file as a Public header in the "Headers" build phase of your project.

 ## Use the framework in an application